 Revenue is recognized to the extent that it is probable that the economic benefits will flow to the Fund and the revenue can be reliably measured, regardless of when payment is being made.
-Revenue is measured at the fair value of the consideration received, excluding discounts, taxes and rebates.
+Revenue is carried at the fair value of the consideration received, excluding discounts, taxes and rebates.

-4.11 Net gain or loss on financial assets at Fair Value through Profit or Loss ("FVPL")
+4.11 Net gain or loss on financial assets and liabilities at FVTPL

-Net gains or losses on financial assets at FVPL are changes in the fair value of financial assets held for trading or designated upon initial recognition as at FVPL and exclude interest and dividend income and expenses.
+Net gains or losses on financial assets and liabilities at FVTPL are changes in the fair value of financial assets and liabilities held for trading or designated upon initial recognition ad at FVTPL and exclude commission and dividend income and expenses.